 Limited Household Risk Sharing: General Equilibrium Implications for the Term Structure of Interest Rates

 We propose a theory of real interest rates in which non-diversifiable idiosyncratic labor income risk is a key determinant of interest rate risk.
 Our production-based model relates the distribution of labor income risk in the cross-section of individuals to aggregate labor market conditions.
 Our model makes two key predictions.
-First, it predicts a positive risk-premium of long-term bonds while simultaneously matching key macro-economic moments.
-Second, it predicts that a decline in labor market conditions as reflected by low aggregate employment growth, job-finding rate, and labor market tightness, predict higher bond risk-premium.
+First, it predicts positive risk premia for long-term bonds while simultaneously matching key macroeconomic moments.
+Second, it predicts that a decline in labor market conditions, as reflected by low aggregate employment growth, job-finding rate, and labor market tightness, forecasts higher bond excess returns.
 These predictions are in line with empirical evidence.

 Keywords: Interest Rates, Nondiversifiable Labor Income Risk, Labor Market Frictions, Bond Risk Premia